In this article from Set to Camp, we take a closer look at some camping fridge tips for your next camping adventure.

 General tips for iceboxes and fridges

 – Chill down fridges and iceboxes before you leave for at least 12 hours.
-Iceboxes can be chilled with frozen blocks from the freezer.
+Chill iceboxes with frozen blocks from the freezer.

-– Use frozen water bottles from home which can be used later for drinking water.
+– Drink frozen water bottles from home.
 Add salt as above to reduce the ice temperature and extend its life, and when filling containers and bottles to freeze, leave some space to allow for expansion.

 – On the road buy already chilled drinks.

-– To reduce the amount of air that needs to be cooled down, keep the refrigerator full.
+– Keep the refrigerator full to reduce the amount of air that needs to cool down.
 It may seem counter-intuitive, but gaps need to be kept cool and should be filled with items such as drinks and water bottles even if you don’t need them cooled.
 You can also use a snap lock bag or a cask wine bladder inflated to fill the available space.

-– Minimise the number of times the lid is opened and make sure it is properly closed.
+– Minimise the opening of lids and make sure it is properly closed.
 Refastening the catches will help but if that’s annoying to do regularly, place something heavy on top.

-– Place your icebox / fridge in a shaded position that won’t be exposed to direct sunlight, especially from midday to later in the afternoon.
+– Place your icebox/fridge in a shaded position away from direct sunlight, especially from midday to later in the afternoon.

 – Cover with a wet towel to promote evaporative cooling.